dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 Editors Note: Fill this section
 ~~~~~~~~~~~~~~~~~~~~~~~
  Since the EAP-EDHOC server is typically connected to the Internet, it
-   SHOULD support validating the peer certificate using RFC 3280
+   SHOULD support validating the peer certificate using
-   [RFC3280] compliant path validation, including the ability to
+   [RFC5280] compliant path validation, including the ability to
    retrieve intermediate certificates that may be necessary to validate
    the peer certificate.
-For details, see Section 4.2.2.1 of [RFC3280].

    Where the EAP-EDHOC server is unable to retrieve intermediate
    certificates, either it will need to be pre-configured with the